-The Committee on Invalid Pensions, to whom was referred the bill (H. R. 1824) granting a pension to Christiana Frederika Zentmeyer, submit the following report: It is established by evidence before the committee that Charles Louis Zentmeyer, the son of the claimant, was employed in the farm department of the Lower Sioux Agency in August, 1862, when that agency was attacked by Indians; that while defending the buildings he, among others, was shot and killed; that his mother at that rending the buildings he, among others, was shot and kined; that his mother at that time was largely dependent on him for support, and is now in her old age without property or sufficient means of support.
-Her husband is also aged, and for years has been an invalid and unable to provide a support for the claimant.
+The Committee on Pensions upon bill H. R. 9250, referred to them, ber leave to report:

+It is established by evidence before the committee that Charles Louis Zentmeyer, the son of the claimant, was employed in the farm department of the Lower Sioux Agency in August, 1862, when that agency was attacked by Indians; that while defending the buildings he, among others, was shot and killed; that his mother at that time was largely dependent on him for support, and is now in her old age without property or sufficient means for support.
+Her husband is also aged, and for years has been an invalid and unable to provide a support for the